Code-Institute-Submissions/ThomasMSmit-Memory-game_JuneResub/README.md

 :Error: ('backface-visibility' is not supported by Safari, iOS Safari.
 Add '-webkit-backface-visibility' to support Safari 5.1+, iOS Safari 5+.)
 **Fixed** by adding **'-webkit-backface-visibility'** to backface styling in CSS file.

-:tip:   ( The "X-UA-Compatible meta element should not be specified as it is not needed.)
+:Tip:   ( The "X-UA-Compatible meta element should not be specified as it is not needed.)
 **Fixed** by removing http-equiv="X-UA-Compatible from the head.

+:Warning: ('content-type' header charset value should be 'utf-8'.)
+**Not** able to fix warning due to it being a network issue which i can't fix.

+:Warning: ('content-type' header media type value should be 'image/x-icon', not 'image/vnd.microsoft.icon'.)
+**Not** able to fix warning due to it being a network issue which i can't fix.

+:Error: (A 'cache-control' header is missing or empty.
+**Not** not able to fix error due to being a network issue also.